-Keep track of suppliers, shippers, and carriers that create most of the problems.
+Keep track of suppliers, shippers, and carriers that create the most problems.

-Finally, try to receive palletized cargo as often as possible.
+Finally, try to receive cargo as palletized whenever possible.
 Not only will this help you speed up the receiving process, but it’ll also reduce cargo damage and help speed up subsequent warehouse processes.

 Labor and Booking

-Another important aspect of improving the warehouse receiving process is to allocate the proper amount of man hours.
-Failing to understand the amount and type of cargo coming through the gates results in under or over-allocation of resources.
+Another important aspect of improving the warehouse receiving process is to allocate the proper number of man hours.
+Failing to properly account for the volume and type of cargo coming through the gates results in under or over-allocation of human resources.